Slough: Redevelopment

 [A] tragically high quantity of good buildings have been demolished in Slough in recent years, including grand Art-Deco-styled factories by the likes of Wallis Gilbert and high-quality post-war offices.
 More are to come down as the town tries to erase its past and reinvent itself from scratch.
 Despite famously heckling Slough, John Betjeman's praise for the town hall's architecture as 'a striving for unity out of chaos' in 1948 has never been so relevant as today.
 C20 believes that the redevelopment of the town hall would be an act of vandalism to the civic centre and is supporting the Campaign to Save Slough's Heritage in their request for a review of the decision.

 During November 2016, the Slough Queensmere and Observatory shopping centres were sold to Abu Dhabi Investment Authority (ADIA) in a deal worth £130 million.

+In February 2025, it was reported that the council was considering a number of options to merge with larger local authorities, including joining a London borough or becoming part of the Greater London Authority.

 Geography

 Slough is 20 mi west of Charing Cross, central London, 2 mi north of Windsor, 5 mi east of Maidenhead, 11 mi south-east of High Wycombe and 19 mi north-east of the county town of Reading.
 Slough is within the Greater London Urban Area and on the border with London Borough of Hillingdon and London Borough of Hounslow.
 Heathrow Airport is 5 miles away.
 Nearby towns are Uxbridge to the northeast and Beaconsfield to the north.

 Most of the area that now makes up Slough was anciently part of Buckinghamshire, however, Poyle was historically in Middlesex.
 The town developed by the expansion and amalgamation of villages along the Great West Road.
 Over the years Slough has expanded greatly, incorporating a number of different villages.
 Original villages that are now suburbs of Slough include Chalvey, Cippenham, Colnbrook, Langley, Poyle, Upton, and Wexham.

 Named neighbourhoods include Brands Hill, Britwell, Huntercombe, Manor Park, Salt Hill, Upton Lea and Windsor Meadows.
 The urban area merges into the neighbouring parishes of Burnham, a small area of Taplow near Cippenham, Farnham Royal and Stoke Poges which remain in the county of Buckinghamshire and Datchet which is in Berkshire.
 Eton is narrowly buffered by the Jubilee River and by green space (mainly the college playing fields) from part of Slough, and the two areas formerly formed the Eton birth, marriages and deaths registration district.